-Stephen Emmel, a professor of Coptology at the University of Muenster in Germany, stated in an interview on the sidelines of the conference, “There’s something about this fragment in its appearance and also in the grammar of the Coptic that strikes me as being not completely convincing somehow.”
+This document was also written centuries after Jesus died.
+The discovery was announced at the 10th International Congress on Coptic studies held in Rome.
+But Stephen Emmel, a professor of Coptology at the University of Muenster in Germany, stated in an interview at the conference, “There’s something about this fragment in its appearance and also in the grammar of the Coptic that strikes me as being not completely convincing somehow.”

 Some experts commented that the writing on the papyrus is “personal writing,” whereas in ancient manuscripts it would have been written in a more rigid way, similar to a printed text.
 At the conference Alin Suciu, a papyrologist at the University of Hamburg, said, “I would say it’s a forgery.
 The script doesn’t look authentic.”

 Even if this proved to be an authentic product of a fourth-century writer, why would that carry more weight than the loyal, candid, gospel writers of the first century who either knew Jesus personally or lived in his era?
 It was no crime to be married.
-So why would anyone cover up a marriage unless it never happened?
+So why would anyone not report a marriage unless it never happened?

-In fact, why assume every article written about Jesus, hundreds of years after his death, was historical?
-Ancient civilizations had fiction writers the same as we have today.
+Why assume every article written about Jesus, hundreds of years after his death, was historical?
 Are we to assume that every writer in the past was a historian?
 People wrote for entertainment and fun even as they do today.
-Apocryphal gospels flourished in the first, second and third centuries of Christianity.
-Don’t be surprised if archaeologists dig up more baseless assertions about Jesus than this one.
+Don’t be surprised if archaeologists dig up more baseless assertions about Jesus than these two.

 Experts don’t even know if this fourth-century fragment could have intended to include the words, “Jesus said to them, my wife — is the congregation,” or “Jesus said to them, my wife — will be those with me in heaven.”

 The Scriptures are clear that Jesus knew his life would be short-lived, cut off in his prime (Matthew 16:21).
-Clearly, he came to die for our sins and glorify God, not marry and have children.
+Clearly, he came to die for our sins and glorify God, not marry and have children (John 3:16).

-Based on a few incomplete sentences written some 400 years after Jesus walked the earth, some people may be ready to dismiss centuries of documentation provided by eyewitness disciples of Christ.
+Based on a few incomplete sentences and one text written some 500 years after Jesus walked the earth, some people may be ready to dismiss centuries of documentation provided by eyewitness disciples of Christ.
 But for millions of Christians, the Bible is the best, most reliable source of information on the life and ministry of Christ.